JackFred2/WhereIsIt/README.md

 ### Client

-- `SearchRequestPopulator.EVENT` - Obtaining the correct criteria for a search from a given screen.
 - `OverlayStackBehavior.EVENT` - Custom behavior when searching a stack from an overlay; used to search purely for enchantments or potions, for example.
 - `SearchInvoker.EVENT` - Client-sided search initiators; could be asking the server or looking through a local cache.
+- `SearchRequestPopulator.EVENT` - Obtaining the correct criteria for a search from a given screen.
 - `ShouldIgnoreKey.EVENT` - Check to see if the keybind should be ignored in that instant - this is used to cancel if a search bar is focused, for example.

 ### Common

 - `NestedItemStackSearcher.EVENT` - Testing against sub-items, such as for backpacks or other containers.
+- `BlockSearcher.EVENT` - By default, Where Is It uses the Fabric Transfer API to get all stacks in a block.
+You can use this event to override this for custom behavior/handling.
+- `ConnectedBlocksGrabber` - Used to detect which blocks are connected with each-other, such as chests or storage drawers.
 - `criteria.Criterion` - Class to extend if making new criteria; create a new `Criterion.Type<T>` to go along with it and register using `Criterion#register`.